jamesdwa/restaurize/README.md

 - Enables managers to delete a restaurant posting.

 **DELETE** /employees
--Enables managers to delete an employee from their restaurant(s).
+- Enables managers to delete an employee from their restaurant(s).

 ## Database Schemas
 Manager table: